 The EU’s diplomatic efforts in this area are focused on:

 - eliminating discriminatory laws and policies, decriminalisation, and ending the death penalty for same-sex relations (currently applicable in 7 countries)

 - promoting equality and non-discrimination at work, in healthcare and in education

 - combating violence by the state or by individuals against LGBTI persons

 The EU adopted on 24 June 2013 guidelines for supporting LGBTI persons' human rights .
 These Guidelines:

 - are for use by EU staff around the world and by EU countries' national embassies in connection with human rights country strategies and reports, demarches and public statements, individual cases, court hearings and prison visits, political dialogues, international mechanisms and efforts by civil society

 - provide a checklist for assessing LGBTI human rights issues

-- now explicitly cover the rights of transgender and intersex people.
+- explicitly cover the rights of transgender and intersex persons.